softwaremills/complexvalidation/README.md

 ## The meaning of "present"

 A lot of functions in CV deal with the concept of "presence".
 For instance, When you have an expression like `[ValidIf("'Name'")]`, what does that mean?
 Well, basically a value is present if it is true (if it's a boolean) or has characters (a string).
 Numbers are always truthy, and dates are always truthy.
+Arrays are truthy if they have more than one item.

 So `[ValidIf("'Name'")]` means that the current element is valid if the `Name` field is present.
 If `Name` is a text field, then the current element is valid if it isn't empty.
 If `Name` is a checkbox, then the current element is valid if `Name` is checked.
+And if `Name` is a multiselect, it's valid if at least one item is selected.

 ## Predefined Functions